Video: 'Most showed respect, some did not' - Celtic fans disrupt applause tribute to Queen

 The incident sparked an apology from Sky commentator Ian Crocker, who said: "Apologies if you were offended by anything you might have heard.
 Most showed respect, some did not."

-Celtic boss Ange Postecoglou had appealed to the Celtic fans to show respect during the applause at the SMiSA Stadium
+Celtic boss Ange Postecoglou who had appealed to the Celtic fans to show respect during the applause at the SMiSA Stadium, declined to be drawn when asked after the Hoops 2-0 defeat about whether supporters had shown respect..

 Minute's applause impeccably observed by the Celtic fans. pic.twitter.com/oZfXebvene— GrieveWatch (@GrieveWatch) September 18, 2022

+Speaking before on Friday he said: “I have the same message to our fans that we always have.
+As I said before the game (against Shakhtar), we will abide by the protocols.
+We wore black armbands on Wednesday night.

-Speaking before the game, he said: "There’s a minute’s applause (on Sunday), we will abide by whatever obligations and responsibilities we have as a football club.
+“I think there’s a minute’s applause, we will abide by whatever obligations and responsibilities we have as a football club.
 We will do that in a respectful manner.
 We want our supporters to do the same.”

 St Mirren boss Stephen Robinson also demanded respect during the tribute.